multi-coop/datami-website-content/texts/en/main-features/main-features-share.md

 ### Share your datasets

-Gitribute allow you to put in a place **a widget that other people can copy and include in their own website**.
+Vizboard allow you to put in a place **a widget that other people can copy and include in their own website**.

 Even if the widget is copied, the data source stays the same.
 That way **you can multiply the number of persons contributing to your data**.